-The evolution of HIPAA law did not stop with the publication of the HIPAA Enforcement Rule.
+The evolution of HIPAA law did not stop with the HIPAA Enforcement Rule.
 In 2009, the Health Information Technology for Economic and Clinical Health (HITECH) Act was passed – an Act intended to make the healthcare system more efficient by encouraging the adoption and meaningful use of health information technology.
 The Act extended the requirements of HIPAA to include PHI used to carry out treatment when a healthcare provider uses an electronic health record.

 The Reach of HIPAA Law Extended by the Final Omnibus Rule

 In 2013, the reach of HIPAA law was extended by the Final Omnibus Rule to make Business Associates accountable for violations of the Privacy, Security, and Breach Notification Rules.
 Following the publication of the Final Omnibus Rule, Business Associates and subcontractors to whom PHI is disclosed have the same responsibility to protect the confidentiality, integrity, and security of PHI as the Covered Entities from which it originated or for whom it is created.